datayarns/blogdown_source/content/home/hero.md

 weight = 10  # Order that this section will appear.

 title = "Data Yarns"
-subtitle = "Inspired research and analytics for sensemakers"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "logo.png"